waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

   - Ensure that no two table titles in an article are identical.
 To distinguish between the titles that are similar, add qualifiers.
 - Do not include trademark symbols in table titles.

-### <a name="tables-headers"></a>Column and row headers
+### <a name="tables-headers"></a>Column headers
-Use the following guidelines for text in column and row headers:
+Use the following guidelines for text in column headers:

-- Use [sentence-style capitalization] in column and row headers.
+- Use [sentence-style capitalization](a-l-style-guidelines.md#cap-sentence-style) in column headers.
 However, for words that are always uppercase or always lowercase, match that case.
-- Use singular nouns for column and row headers, unless the context requires otherwise.
+- Use singular nouns for column headers, unless the context requires otherwise.
-- Do not end column or row headers with ellipses or colons.
+- Do not end column headers with ellipses or colons.
-- Left-align header text.
-Center header text only if the text in the cells in the column or row is also centered.
-- Tag header columns or rows appropriately so that they are formatted as headers (for example, use the <thead> and <th> tags in HTML).
-Headers should be visually distinct from regular tables cells.

 ### <a name="tables-text"></a>Table text
 Use the following guidelines for text in table cells:

-- Use the same punctuation and capitalization guidelines that you use for text in lists.
+- Use the same punctuation and capitalization guidelines that you use for [text in lists](a-l-style-guidelines.md#lists-1).
 - Make the entries in a table parallel.
 For example, in a column that describes options, be consistent in beginning the entries with a verb or noun.
 - Avoid leaving a table cell blank.
 If no information is available for that cell, use *Not applicable* or *None*.
 Use the abbreviation *NA* only if space constraints exist.
 Do not use dashes.
 An exception is for matrix-type tables that use an X or other marker to indicate support.
 In such cases, blank cells are acceptable (see the third example in the sidebar).
 - When showing a notation in a table, use the guidelines in [Notes and other notation types](#notations).